McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 And as more people learn how easy it is to air-fry fries at home or grill a better burger, McDonald’s has to ask: what are we really selling?

-McDonald’s sales are dropping, but it’s not just inflation or weather.
-It’s part of a bigger story about how we eat, spend, and prioritize our food.
+McDonald’s sales are dropping, but it’s not just inflation or weather, it’s part of a bigger story about how we eat, spend, and prioritize our food.

 Related Reads